PromptAI/promptdialog/docs/tutorial/redo_undo.md

 ---
 layout: en
-title: Redo/Undo
+title: Undo/Redo
 parent: Developer's Guide
 nav_order: 15
 ---

-# Effect
-{: .no_toc .header }
 Sometimes we delete a node or multiple nodes by mistake.
-If we need to go back to the previous step to restore the node that was deleted by mistake,
+Undo/Redo will will help us go back to the previous step.
+Suppose we have the following conversation flow

-This is the usage scenario of redo/undo.

-## Examples
-We prepare the following conversation flow diagram

 ![001-redo_undo](/assets/images/tutorial/redo_undo/01-redo_undo.png)

-We delete the last bot reply node as shown in the figure
+We delete the last bot response node as shown in the figure
 ![02-redo_undo](/assets/images/tutorial/redo_undo/02-redo_undo.png)

-We click **undo** to restore the deleted bot to the node
+We click **undo** to restore the deleted bot node
 ![03-redo_undo](/assets/images/tutorial/redo_undo/03-redo_undo.png)

-We click **Redo** to delete the recovered bot recovery node again
+We click **Redo** to delete the recovered bot node again
 ![04-redo_undo](/assets/images/tutorial/redo_undo/04-redo_undo.png)